For Research Centers

 - Interrelationships with other units on campus, including other UM campuses, that focus on collaborative and/or interdisciplinary research efforts

 - A summary of the budget, revenues, expenses and other financial information for the last five years

 Part II of the center assessment report should include a summary of the center’s goals and plans for the next three to five years, including information about how those goals and plans further the campus’s strategic initiatives.

-The first draft of the report will be reviewed by the Office of the Provost and the Office of Research and Economic Development.
+The first draft of the report is reviewed by the Office of the Provost and the Office of Research and Economic Development.
 Typically, the center will be asked to submit a revised draft of the report.
-Once approved, the five-year review will be scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the provost and associate provost, and the vice chancellor for research and economic development.
-To conclude the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will send to the General Officers of the University.
+Once approved, the review meeting is scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the provost and associate provost, and the vice chancellor for research and economic development.
+Concluding the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will send to the General Officers of the University.